adkelley/Pure-Data-UI/README.md

-# PDGUI - Creating, editing, playing, and saving Pure Data patches in the browser.
+# PDGUI - creating, editing, playing, and saving Pure Data patches in the browser.

 ## Motivation
 Programming computers is hard, and consequently visual programming languages